rekalogika/rekalogika.dev/docs/file/01-installation.md

 composer require rekalogika/file-bundle
 ```

-### Configuration
+## Initialization

-Initialize the file repository using the following example:
+In your application, initialize the file repository like the following example:

 ```php
 use Rekalogika\File\FileFactory;